styxlab/kubernetes-mongodb-shard/README.md

 ##Consume
 The default configurations configures one mongos service per node.
-Use one of them to connect to your shard from any other application on your kubernetes cluser:
+Use one of them to connect to your shard from any other application on your kubernetes cluster:
 ```
 $ kubectl get svc -l role="mongoshard"
 NAME             CLUSTER-IP   EXTERNAL-IP   PORT(S)                                             AGE